-To meet the growing demands of the Safe Routes to School movement, the National Partnership will raise funds from diversified sources to enable us to achieve expansion of the state and regional networks and the other ambitious goals, objectives and tactics outlined in this Strategic Plan.
+To meet the growing demands of the Safe Routes to School movement, the National Partnership will raise funds from diversified sources to enable us to achieve the ambitious goals, objectives and tactics outlined in this Strategic Plan.
 Our fundraising efforts over the next five years will focus on two core strategies:

-- Diversifying funding streams to support operations and programs and enhanced organizational sustainability. - Integrating fundraising activities at all levels of the organization by sharing information, enhancing systems and instilling a culture of donor-centered fundraising among National Partnership staff, the steering committee and in tandem with the Bikes Belong Foundation.
+- " Diversifying funding streams to support operations and programs and enhanced organizational sustainability. - " Integrating fundraising activities at all levels of the organization by sharing information, enhancing systems and instilling a culture of donor-centered fundraising among National Partnership staff, the steering committee and in tandem with the Bikes Belong Foundation.